Lay Lady Lay: Bob Dylan version

 "Lay Lady Lay" was originally written for the soundtrack of the film Midnight Cowboy but wasn't submitted in time to be included in the finished film.
 Joel Whitburn said instead that the song was "written for his wife Sarah Lowndes".
 In a 1971 interview for which transcripts were auctioned in 2020, Dylan said the song was written for Barbra Streisand, with Streisand later adding that Dylan wanted to sing a duet with her.

-Dylan's recording was released as a single in July 1969 and quickly became his fourth and last top 10 U.S. hit, peaking at #7 on the Billboard Hot 100 for the consecutive weeks of September 6 and 13.
-The single did even better in the United Kingdom where it reached #5 on the UK Singles Chart.
+Dylan's recording was released as a single in July 1969 and quickly became his fourth and last top 10 U.S. hit, peaking at number seven on the Billboard Hot 100 for the consecutive weeks of September 6 and 13.
+The single did even better in the United Kingdom where it reached number five on the UK Singles Chart.
 Like many of the tracks on Nashville Skyline, the song is sung by Dylan in a warm, relatively low sounding voice, rather than the more abrasive nasal singing style with which he had become famous.
 Dylan attributed his "new" voice to having quit smoking before recording the album, but some unreleased bootleg recordings from the early 1960s reveal that, in fact, Dylan had used a similar singing style before.

 Don Everly of the Everly Brothers recounted in a 1986 Rolling Stone interview that Dylan performed parts of the song for them after a late 1960s appearance by the duo in New York, as they were "looking for songs, and he was writing 'Lay Lady Lay' at the time."
 Despite a popular story that the Everly Brothers rejected the song due to misunderstanding the lyrics as sexual in nature, Everly continued "He sang parts of it, and we weren't quite sure whether he was offering it to us or not.
 It was one of those awestruck moments."
 In a 1994 interview Don Everly further explained the encounter, stating that "It really wasn't a business meeting ...
 It wasn't that kind of atmosphere."
 The Everly Brothers later covered the song on their EB 84 album, 15 years after Dylan's release.